 The project management is responsible for the content of the information provided.

-This project, funded by Gebert Rüf Stiftung, is supported by the following project partners: Department of Gastroenterology and Hepatology, University Hospital Zürich; PharmaBiome; Cambridge MA USA; Oncology, Center for Hematology and Oncology, University Hospital Zürich
+This project is one of the seven winners of the «Microbials - Direct Use of Micro-Organisms», call 2019.
+Project partners: Department of Gastroenterology and Hepatology, University Hospital Zürich; PharmaBiome; Cambridge MA USA; Oncology, Center for Hematology and Oncology, University Hospital Zürich

 Données de projet